javadsabbagh/app-config-collection/fluentd/README.md

 # Tags
-Tags are a major requirement on Fluentd, they allows to identify the incoming data and take routing decisions.
-By default the Fluentd logging driver uses the container_id as a tag (12 character ID), you can change it value with the fluentd-tag option as follows:
+Tags are a major requirement on Fluentd, they allow to identify the incoming data and take routing decisions.
+By default, the Fluentd logging driver uses the container_id as a tag (12 character ID), you can change it value with the fluentd-tag option as follows:

 ```bash
 docker run --rm --log-driver=fluentd --log-opt tag=docker.my_new_tag ubuntu echo "..."
 ```

-Additionally this option allows to specify some internal variables: {{.ID}}, {{.FullID}} or {{.Name}}. e.g:
+Additionally, this option allows to specify some internal variables: {{.ID}}, {{.FullID}} or {{.Name}}. e.g:
 ```bash
 docker run --rm --log-driver=fluentd --log-opt tag=docker.{{.ID}} ubuntu echo "..."
 ```